 Did you have starches/complex carbs in at least 2 meals?

 This food group includes potatoes, bread, pasta, rice and cereals.
 Organisations concerned with health and nutrition recommend that a large proportion of our diets should be complex carbohydrates.
-No official body recommends low carb diets.
+No official health body recommends low carb diets.
 The argument that humans have only eaten grains since we started farming is true, but before this humans ate other forms of long-chain carbohydrate.
 If you’re interested in the debate on carbohydrates, this article by the National Geographic Magazine takes an in-depth look at what the natural diet of humans is.

 A note on gluten: gluten is a protein found in wheat.
 A small percentage of people can’t tolerate gluten.
 This condition is called coeliac disease and can cause a range of health problems.
 Most of us do not have coeliac disease, but for those who do, there is still a wide choice of complex carbs.